|

 Character: Chief Wang's Mother (uncredited)

 A young Kung Fu student seeks a reclusive teacher so that she may learn to defeat the evil Black Demon.
 She doesn't realize that the servant woman she befriends is actually the kung fu master she seeks.
-After Black Demons henchmen attack, the master reveals herself and eventually takes on the student to train her so that they may both defeat the villian.
+After Black Demons henchmen attack, the master reveals herself and eventually takes on the student to train her so that they may both defeat the villain.
 A love triangle complicates things when another student asks for training as well.

 |